Democracy & Elections Executive Branch Lawfare News

 We also don’t engage in “lawfare”—as that term has come to be used by Donald J. Trump and the people around him, to refer to politically motivated investigation and prosecution of the once and future president.
 For the record, we used “Lawfare” as the name of this site more than a decade before it became a buzzword for litigation against Trump.

 All that said, however, there are certain editorial judgments that guided our coverage during the first Trump administration and will guide us over the next few years as well.
 The first is the observation that one of the major threats to U.S. national security in the current era is the threat of democratic backsliding, the attraction of authoritarian movements, and the erosion of the norms and independence of institutions on which a free society relies.
-In other words, baked into our analysis of the national security reasonable policy aims to protect is the assumption of a core U.S. identity as a liberal democracy built on the rule of law.
+In other words, baked into our analysis of the national security that reasonable policy aims to protect is the assumption of a core U.S. identity as a liberal democracy built on the rule of law.
 Protecting this democratic identity is, broadly speaking, part of the vision of national security that informs what we write, record, and publish at Lawfare.

-Donald Trump’s emergence as a force in American politics continues to rattle long held assumptions about the presidency.
-From his initial candidacy in 2015 to his re-election to a second term this year, he has posed a number of challenges to the norms of the presidency, the laws of the country, the democratic foundations of the Republic, and the national security interests of the country.
+Donald Trump’s emergence as a force in American politics continues to rattle long-held assumptions about the presidency.
+From his initial candidacy in 2015 to his reelection to a second term this year, he has posed a number of challenges to the norms of the presidency, the laws of the country, the democratic foundations of the Republic, and the national security interests of the country.

 Lawfare’s role in this era is thus to explore what it means for U.S. national security and law when the executive branch is led by someone who is not merely an iconoclast and a convicted felon, but who has engaged in and supported activities inimical to both the internal security interests of the country and its foreign relations interests in the past.
 Regardless of how President-elect Trump’s second term unfolds, we remain steadfast in Lawfare’s commitment to independent, nonpartisan analysis, research, and reporting on all issues related to national security, law, and policy.

-Lawfare is a non-profit organization.
+Lawfare is a nonprofit organization.
 We are supported by a combination of foundation donations, corporate support, podcast advertising, and individual donations.
 We do not have a billionaire patron saint on whose whims our editorial decisions depend.
 And we have no paywall.
 One hundred percent of our core content is available to the public for free, as a public service.
 (Only certain bonus content and access to live events we later make available publicly is reserved for our financial supporters.)

 Indeed, Lawfare’s greatest value is its capacity as an analytic engine to help readers and listeners distinguish between the unlawful, the lawful, and the policy choices of the administration.
 Our goal is to inform researchers, practicing lawyers, career officials in government, political appointees, democracy advocates, corporate leaders, journalists, and the general public to help them make better choices.
 We aim to produce content with the sophistication and attention to technical detail of academic scholarship, but at a pace and in a format better suited to informing legal and policy conversations as well as the views of the broader public.